NERC-EDS/co-creation-toolkit/README.md

 6. Create a pull request into the main branch
 7. Once the updated files are merged into the `main` branch, the website will be updated

+## Add new team profiles

+> Team profiles showcase the individuals and teams involved in the project, highlighting their roles, expertise, and contributions.

+1. To add a new profile update the `teamProfiles.ts` file in the `src/content/` folder.

 ## Markdown Cheat Sheet

 Learn how to format documents using markdown https://www.markdownguide.org/cheat-sheet/